atoy40/node-nfqueue/README.md

 ## Example

-This small example allow one packet every two, and display IP header informations using the pcap binding to decode the payload (payload is a javascript Buffer object)
+This small example allow one packet every two, and display IP header informations using the pcap binding to decode the payload (payload is provided as a javascript Buffer object by the wrapper, and this is what pcap library handle too)

     var nfq = require('nfqueue');
     var pcap = require('pcap');